Librarians in popular culture: Television and streamed media

 In the ever-popular Nickelodeon cartoon titled Avatar: The Last Airbender, an elephant-sized black owl by the name of Wan Shi Tong tends a towering library in the middle of the desert.
 He refers to his library as the "Spirit Library," and to himself as "He Who Knows Ten Thousand Things."
 Despite being a talking animal, he is given the same strict and intimidating personality that accompanies most fictional librarians.
 The massively successful mature cartoon Bob's Burgers features a high-strung school librarian named Mr. Ambrose.
 He is given a personality that does not correspond with the most common librarian stereotypes.
 Instead of being stoic and controlling, he pays little attention to the students and expresses dissatisfaction with his job.

-Computer and video games

-Librarians have appeared in interactive entertainment and in online mediums.
-They are often portrayed as guides and/or purveyors of knowledge who help the user progress within the game like in The Elder Scrolls V: Skyrim For instance, Monkey Island II: LeChuck's Revenge, a PC game from 1991, features a notably large library, complete with a female librarian who wheels around in her chair between shelves and shushes the protagonist.
-Stardew Valley, an indie role-playing game released in 2016, features a town library and museum, staffed by Gunther, the museum curator.
-The museum is empty at the beginning of the game, and Gunther asks players to help fill it by donating artifacts and minerals and finding the library's lost books.

-Some games actually contain librarians as enemies the player must combat, although generally these librarians are somehow altered, either by evil magic or technology and no longer properly human.
-Examples of this phenomenon include Dragon Age: Inquisition, released in 2014, in which library closures affected the once benign librarians and twisted them into demons of fear, and the 2010 post-apocalyptic game Metro 2033, in which the Russian State library is guarded by hulking mutated monsters called librarians and cited as "some of the most dangerous creatures out here."
-Riffing off of the opening scene from the 1984 movie, the 2009 Ghostbusters video game contains a level that places players in a haunted library and pits them against a ghostly librarian.

-Rarely, librarians are the protagonists of computer games.
-One example is in the short 2020 adventure game, appropriately titled The Librarian.